Old Age Security Return of Income (OASRI) Guide for Non-Residents

 In this guide, foreign source means a source outside Canada.

 You have to file this return no later than April 30 each year so that your OAS pension is not suspended in July.
-You have to file even if your net world income is less than CAN$79,845.
+You have to file even if your net world income is less than CAN$93,454.

-Generally, the recovery tax applies to non-residents as long as it does not conflict with a tax treaty.
-You do not have to file this return if you were a resident of one of the following regions or countries in 2021 and you do not have plans to move to a region or country that is not included on this list before July 1, 2023:
+You do not have to file the OASRI if you received OAS in 2025, were a resident of a region or country (listed below) at the end of the year, and do not have plans to move before July 1, 2027 to a region or country not included on the list.

 - Argentina